Surfing in Argentina

 Puerto Madryn & Península Valdés (Patagonia)

 A nature-rich coastline with extremely rare, unpredictable surf — but surreal when it fires.
+Located in northern Patagonia, this area is best for adventurous surfers willing to seek out the right conditions.

 While the northwest of Argentina is not a major surf destination, it is known for its rich indigenous cultures and unique landscapes.